ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 * GPT-partitioned disk

-   The secure boot feature requires a GUID Partitioning Table (GPT) which replaces the old partitioning schema Master Boot Record (MBR).
-A GPT partitioning schema is required for booting the image in UEFI mode.
+   The secure boot feature requires a GUID Partitioning Table (GPT) that replaces the old partitioning schema Master Boot Record (MBR).
+A GPT partitioning schema is required to boot the image in UEFI mode.
 Otherwise, the image boots in BIOS (Basic Input Output System) mode.

 All major OS distributions provide signed boot loaders, signed kernels, and signed kernel modules that are required for secure boot to succeed when the two requirements are fulfilled.
-{: note}

-When you use a custom kernel or custom kernel modules, you must sign it with your own certificate and make that certificate known to the firmware or Machine Owner Key (MOK).
+When you use a custom kernel or a custom kernel module, you must sign it with your own certificate and make that certificate known to the firmware or Machine Owner Key (MOK).
 You can use the mokutil utility to help manage Linux keys, but changes to the MOK keys must be confirmed directly from the console at boot time.
 Therefore, only a user that is present at the console can confirm user-generated keys that are used for signing custom kernel and custom kernel modules.

-After the virtual server instance is stopped and then restarted, the MOK disappears.
-You must reinstall the MOK after every stop and start of the virtual server instance.
+After the virtual server is stopped and restarted, the MOK disappears.
+You must reinstall the MOK after every stop and start of a virtual server.
 {: important}

 ## Limitations